 Mount Wilson Observatory

-The main nighttime telescopes of the Mount Wilson Observatory are a 60-inch (1.5-m) reflector, built in 1908, and the famous 100-inch (2.5-m) Hooker Telescope, built in 1917.
+The main nighttime telescopes of the Mount Wilson Observatory are a 60-inch (1.5-meter) reflector, built in 1908, and the famous 100-inch (2.5-meter) Hooker Telescope, built in 1917.
 Two solar observatories, the 60-foot tower telescope (operated by University of Southern California) and the 150-foot tower telescope (operated by the University of California at Los Angeles), maintain long-term exploration of the magnetic activity behavior of the Sun.
 There are also two interferometers on the site: the Infrared Spatial Interferometer (ISI, operated by the University of California at Berkeley) and the NRL Optical Interferometer.

 Related category OBSERVATORIES AND TELESCOPES

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact